sitek94/justsayit/README.md

   - [ ] each config can have: formatting preset, ai model, language
   - [ ] choose one default config
   - [ ] assign shortcut to each config
+- support local models

+### v0.3

+- webhooks - configure webhook and send transcript to it after processing

 ## Recommended IDE Setup